dmcarrington/hlf-ipfs/README.md

-# Hyperledger Fabric LDAP interface
+# Hyperledger Fabric IPFS file transfer recorder

-This repository holds example code for using LDAP authentication for enrolling users in the Hyperledger Fabric CA. At present, all interactions are carried out using shell scripts.

-## Aims for future development
-1) Add scripts to add and remove users on the LDAP docker.
-2) Start using SDK functions where possible to replace shell scripting.
-3) Add a simple web UI to allow a user to log on, authenticated against the LDAP server, and then execute chaincode as that user.
+This rproject demonstrates how Hyperledger Fabric can be used to record transfers of files transferred across the IPFS network.
+It is based upon the hlf-ldap repository for authenticating user accounts.
+At a high level, a user, once enrolled in the Fabric CA, can initiate a file transfer using IPFS to another user on the system.
+The details of the transfer, including originator, recipient, file name and IPFS entry, are recorded in the Fabric chaincode.
+The intention is that this information could be examined in future by a hypothetical auditor.

 ## Basic Network Config